yangao07/abPOA/README.md

                             - affine (set O2 as 0): O1+g*E1
                             - linear (set O1 as 0): g*E1
     -s --amb-strand         ambiguous strand mode [False]
-                            for each input sequence, try the reverse complementary sequence if alignment score is too low, and keep the strand with a higher score Adaptive banded DP:
+                            for each input sequence, try the reverse complement if the current alignment score is too low, and pick the strand with a higher score Adaptive banded DP:
     -b --extra-b  INT       first adaptive banding parameter [10] set b as < 0 to disable adaptive banded DP